zowe/community/blogging/blog_guidelines.md

  - [Zowe Ecosystem](#zowe-ecosystem)
  - [Zowe Incubation](#zowe-incubation)

+ **Question ?**
- To distinghish between three three categories blogs ...
+  - To distinghish between three three categories blogs
+    - Separate domains ?
+Should we have medium.com/zowe,  medium.com/zowe-ecosystem and medium.com/zowe-incubation ?
+    - One domain with flagging ?  medium.com/zowe but a headline graphic to differentitate `core` vs. `ecosystem` vs. `incubation` ?

 ### Core Zowe